Flipgrid Basics 💻📱🖥

 Being a Good Sport by Jornea Erwin: A Topic discussing how to react when winning or losing.

-Winter Olympics by Carol Kratzer: A Topic for students to discuss the details of their favorite Winter Olympic sport.
+Winter Olympics by Carol Kratzer: A Topic for members to discuss the details of their favorite Winter Olympic sport.

-Bicycle Safety by Karen Solano: A Topic where students explain bike safety rules.
+Bicycle Safety by Karen Solano: A Topic where members explain bike safety rules.

 🚀 Discovery Library: Middle School (Ages 11-13)